phronesys/hou-movies/README.md

 ## Houmovies! 🍿
-This project is a solution to Houm's coding challenge, where we need to bring data from a public API showing it on the client
+This project is a solution to Houm's coding challenge, where we need to bring data from a public API to the client

 ### What I learned in this project